-It is my intent that students from ALL backgrounds and perspectives feel welcome and encouraged to participate in this course.
-There is no such thing as a “stupid” question.
-All course participants—enrolled students and auditors—should always feel welcome to ask whatever questions will be helpful in helping them understand and follow the course content.
+It is the instructor's intent that students from ALL backgrounds and perspectives feel welcome and encouraged to participate in this course.
+There is no such thing as a “stupid” question or answer.
+All course participants—enrolled students and auditing visitors—should always feel welcome to ask whatever questions will be helpful in helping them understand and follow the course content.
 You may do so during class, in office hours, over email, or in individual appointments with the instructor (available by request).

 The instructor realizes that this course is not your only obligation in your work or your life.
 If work or life events (expected or unexpected) may compromise your ability to succeed in this course, PLEASE contact the instructor for a confidential discussion (in person or over email, as you prefer) so that we can work together to make a plan for your success.
 Please do not wait to do so until you are too far behind to catch up!

 Participants will also need to have access to software that can estimate the models presented.
-Although the course will feature SAS and Stata primarily, other software packages (e.g., SPSS, R) can also be used to complete homework assignments.
+Although the course will feature SAS, Stata, and Mplus primarily, other software packages (e.g., SPSS, R) may potentially also be used to complete homework assignments.
 These packages are freely available to University of Iowa members through the UIowa Virtual Desktop.

-Hoffman, L. (2015).
+Hoffman, L. (2015 chapters 2-3).
 Longitudinal analysis: Modeling within-person fluctuation and change.
 New York, NY: Routledge Academic.

 Enders, C. K. (2010; chapters 3–5).
 Applied missing data analysis.
 New York, NY: Guilford.